How Does LendingTree Get Paid?

 Is it safe to get prequalified with Chase?

 Chase is a reliable company with an excellent reputation, so it’s safe to get a preapproval letter from the lender for a mortgage.
-Getting a preapproval is a critical part of the homebuying process; it gives you a good idea of what you can borrow, and many sellers won’t entertain offers from buyers without one.
+Getting a preapproval is a critical part of the homebuying process — it gives you a good idea of how much money you can borrow, and many sellers won’t entertain offers from buyers without one.

 Chase’s customer service experience

-Chase has a good reputation for customer support; it was ranked 10th out of 27 lenders in the J.D.
-Power 2023 U.S. Mortgage Origination Satisfaction Study.
+Chase has a good reputation for customer support: It was ranked 9th out of 25 lenders in the J.D.
+Power 2025 U.S. Mortgage Origination Satisfaction Study.

 Minimum down payment 0% to 3.5%0% to 3.5%0% to 5%